Estimated time: 15 min

 Associated Concepts

-Sensitivity data levels | It is a scale by which is established how much a piece of information is considered delicate and needs to be protected.
+| Sensitivity data levels | It is a scale by which is established how much a piece of information is considered delicate and needs to be protected.
 There are many proposed scales and their application depends on the organization's needs. |

-Principle of the minimum privilege | Proposes that data should be accessible only to those people who need to use it within their usual processes, reducing the attack surface and consequently the risks associated with minimizing the exposure of information.
+| Principle of the minimum privilege | Proposes that data should be accessible only to those people who need to use it within their usual processes, reducing the attack surface and consequently the risks associated with minimizing the exposure of information.
 This principle is related to the **principle of need to know**. |

-Responsible for the information | Are those people with direct competencies in the manipulation of information.
-In some frames of reference they are divided depending on who creates the information, who manipulates it, who custody it, who destroys it and who is responsible for its commitment among other schemes.
+| Responsible for the information | Are those people with direct responsibilities in handling information.
+In some reference frameworks they are divided depending on who creates the information, who manipulates it, who has custody of it, who destroys it and who is responsible for its compromise, among other schemes.
 In this manual we try to abstract these differentials to the maximum, thinking of small work groups and the simplification of security policies, however, if the organization believes it is convenient to make this type of differentiation, it is also recommended to adopt the policies described to this need. |

-Disposing of information | Refers to the techniques used to dispose of data pieces once they have reached their useful life or that must be destroyed for any kind of regulations and safety reasons.
-Generally, these techniques have a different level of complexity and information in more or less secure archived, especially in terms of their possible reconstruction. |
+| Disposing of information | Refers to the techniques used to dispose of data once it has reached its end of life or must be destroyed for regulatory or security reasons.
+Generally, these techniques vary in complexity and dispose of information in more or less secure ways, especially in terms of possible reconstruction. |

 Policies to be developed